hunterdyar/IMMGuidebook/content/docs/digital-media-fundamentals/color-theory.md

 ![Warm vs cool red](/images/digital-media/color-theory/CT-WCRed.png)
 ![Warm vs cool green](/images/digital-media/color-theory/CT-WCGreen.png)
-![Warm vs cool blue](/images/digital-media/color-theory/CT-WCBlue.png)
+![Warm vs cool blue](/images/digital-media/color-theory/CT-WCBlue.png) (*The warm hues are on the left, and the cool hues are on the right of the neutral center circles*)

 ## Application

 ### Minimalism
 Brands are becoming more minimalist, sleek, black and white.
 Simplifying everything from logos to architecture has been the trend.
-Color becomes even more important when edges are cleaner, lines are simpler, and more things are grayscale.
+Color becomes even more important when edges are cleaner, lines are simpler, and more things are gray scale.

 ![Minimalist Brands](/images/digital-media/color-theory/CT-Minimalism.jpg)